Situation and Constellation

 Read more

 The teacher who can’t give marks for encouragement, the doctor who treats screens instead of patients, the football referee whose judgment is squeezed out by VAR: imperceptibly, the character of human agency within contemporary society is changing.
 Particularly in our professional lives – but increasingly also in our leisure time – our decision-making is prescribed in advance by guidelines and forms, algorithms and apps, right down to the smallest of details.
-The role of situational, sensitive consideration and judgment is being replaced by the constellation-based machine logic of execution, which we wield on a daily basis. »Agree«/»Reject« – this is how agents of action turn into executioners of actions.
+The role of situational, sensitive consideration and judgment is being replaced by the constellation-based machine logic of execution, which we wield on a daily basis. »Agree«/»Reject« – this is how agents of action turn into executors of actions.

 And as much as this development might serve the goals of equality and transparency, it comes at a high price, which Hartmut Rosa vividly unpacks in this new eye-opening work.
 Because when spheres of discretion and judgment disappear and the creativity of human agency is eliminated from everyday practices of execution, we feel an increased sense of powerlessness.
 And as our power of judgment dwindles, so does our energy to act.
 But how can we work to counter this individual and collective loss of energy within society?
 We can do so, argues Rosa, by strengthening human agency on all planes of social existence.